 Students with strong early literacy skills benefit from a literacy-rich approach.
 Whole language stresses the importance of students understanding language by reading meaningful texts and drawing connections to their own life experiences.
-Supplementing whole language instruction with phonics-focused lessons is important for these students to build their reading comprehension and overall reading success.
+Complementing whole language instruction with phonics-focused lessons is important for these students to build their reading comprehension in context and overall reading success.

 Videos are chosen as examples of strategies in action.
 These choices are not endorsements of the products or evidence of use of research to develop the feature.